-7. Breathtaking scenic drives
+7. Breathtaking Scenic Drives

 Driving South Dakota’s scenic drives is a delight and one of the best ways to appreciate the natural attractions and wildlife of the state.

-8. The story of Crazy Horse at Crazy Horse Memorial
+8. The Story Of Crazy Horse At Crazy Horse Memorial

 The Memorial is a great place to learn the story of Crazy Horse and understand the Native American history of South Dakota.

 Read More: Visitor’s Guide to Crazy Horse Memorial

-9. Incredible wildlife encounters
+9. Incredible Wildlife Encounters

 On your road trip, you will encounter most of these animals at the most unexpected of times and have the most memorable wildlife encounters.

-10. Serene mountain lakes
+10. Serene Mountain Lakes

 Custer State Park alone has 4 beautiful mountain lakes that are perfect for a swimming or kayaking when the temperatures soar above 90 degrees in the summer.

 Also Read: South Dakota 7 Day Itinerary